ddwysg1/Frontend-Intern-at-SunSheen/Training/CAAM-Home-Page/README.md

 2. Make div.part-1 and div.part-3 "float: left" and div.part-2 and div.part-4 "float: right" to keep the whole part centered.

 Version 1
-This is the last exercise.
+1. This is the last exercise.
+2. Swiper3 is used.